erdaqorri/BRCA1-and-BRCA2-Benchmarking-Study/README.md

 # Assessing the performance of ten pathogenicity prediction algorithms on a dataset of missense BRCA1 and BRCA2 mutations.
-This repository contains all the complementary information for the study: "Assessing the performance of ten pathogenicity prediction algorithms on a dataset of missense BRCA1 and BRCA2 mutations"
+This repository contains all the complementary information for the poster: "Assessing the performance of ten pathogenicity prediction algorithms on a dataset of missense BRCA1 and BRCA2 mutations.

+### Contact information: alexkouri110@gmail.com

 **1. Background**